Lindsay Pedersen: Brand Strategist, Owner, and Author of Forging an Ironclad Brand.

 Sometimes I’ll even talk to leaders after taking them through what brand really means, and they still feel like it’s squishy.
 But they are on board with the idea of getting deliberate about what their purpose is and what their focus is.
 That’s okay with me because it’s not like, “Oh, I’m the brand police, and you have to use the word brand correctly.”
 It’s more like this is a tool.
 The ultimate reward of using that tool is the focus and purpose that it brings.

-It’s funny for me to say that having just spent a lot of time defining what a brand is and trying to demystify it.
+It’s funny for me to say that, having just spent a lot of time defining what a brand is and trying to demystify it.
 But at the end of this, brand is in service of purpose.
 It’s not in service of itself.
-It’s just the most empowering way that I know to get to a purpose that creates value both for your business and for you as the leader.
+It’s just the most empowering way I know to get to a purpose that creates value for your business and for you as the leader.